Old Carolina Golf Club in Bluffton, S.C.: Off the beaten path but well worth the drive

 "Much of that mounding had to be created," offers architect Clyde Johnston.
 "There are some areas on the back nine that have some pitch and roll, but much of the land parcel was virtually flat."

 Although length isn't necessarily a premium concern here, accuracy off the tee is.
 Dead straight balls will hop down the fairway and provide short iron approaches.
 Offline tee shots will stop dead into some of the ungainly knolls and rises flanking the fairways.
 Not only does it necessitate a much longer approach to the green, but often requires an awkward stance as well, with the ball resting well above or occasionally well below your feet.
-"The fairway mounding will sometimes kick the ball back into play, but will often cause a few problems," concedes Johnston.
+"The fairway mounding will sometimes kick the ball back into play, but will often cause a few problems," Johnston says.

 While Old Carolina's opening nine is perfectly adequate, the rustic nature of the golf course becomes more apparent on the inward journey, particularly on hole 11.
 This dogleg par 4, again quite short at 365 yards from the blues, features a major wetland down the entire right side of the landing area.
 This area of the course is on the western edge of the property, close to the border of Rose Hill Plantation, and is heavily forested.
 Here the architect uses far less mounding.
 The omnipresent woods and wetlands provide the feeling of quietude naturally that had to be concocted by bulldozer in the opening sequence of holes.